SystemsApproach/private5g/core.rst

-like OAuth2 could not be used in their place because (a) UMD is assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the AMF connects to the RAN.
+like OAuth2 could not be used in their place because (a) UMD is assumed to be part of the global identity mapping service discussed in Section 5.1, and (b) 3GPP specifies the interface by which the AMF connects to the RAN (denoted N2 in the figure).
 We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.

-Finally, :numref:`Figure %s <fig-5g-core>` shows two other functional elements that are not easily categorized, in large part because they are under-specified:
+Finally, :numref:`Figure %s <fig-5g-core>` shows two other functional elements that export a northbound interface to the management plane (not shown).

 -  *PCF (Policy Control Function):* Manages the policy rules for the rest of the Mobile Core CP.

 -  *NSSF (Network Slicing Selector Function):* Manages how network slices are selected to serve a given UE.

-In both cases, the component exports a northbound interface that the management plane (not shown) can use to set policy rules and slice parameters.
+..
+Maybe should say something about these management APIs  being implementation dependent, but that 3GPP does prescribe (some of) the settable policy rules and slice parameters.

 Keep in mind that even though 3GPP does not directly prescribe a microservice implementation, the overall design clearly points to a